mattermost/docs/source/process/training.rst

 Meeting Agenda:

-- **Warm-up** - Currently: "Share something interesting about your home town."
+- **Warm-up** - Currently: "Something interesting I've done recently / Somewhere interesting I've been"
-- **Release countdown** - Review release date, milestones and checklists.
 - **Roadmap check-in** - Review of roadmap status in current and next release
 - **Demos** - Team members show highlights of what's completed this week.
 Relevant follow-ups noted.
 - **Follow-ups** - Follow-ups from previous meeting are discussed
 - **New items** - New team-relevant items are discussed

-   - **Kaizen (odd sprints)** - Each colleague shares a potential process improvement.
-Follow-ups noted.
-   - **User Issues (even sprints)** - Each colleage shares unaddressed external user issue of importance.
+   - **Kaizen / User Issues / Customer Issues** - Each colleague shares a potential process improvement, an unaddressed external user issue of importance or an issue reported by a customer.
 Follow-ups noted.
 - **Open Questions** - To find blindspots, meeting does not end until 3 open questions are asked and answered.

 Post Meeting: